Keyboard shortcuts

 Furrowbrook mice were healers and expert practitioners of Hedge Magic.
 They were loved as a benevolent and generous family - mice would often petition the lords and ladies of House Furrowbrook to advocate for them when in some kind of peril.

 If you’re a member of House Furrowbrook and your POW and CHA don’t equal at least 28, add one point to each until they do.
-You start knowing 1d2 + 1 Hedge Magic spells.
-Add 20% to your Hedge Magic skill.
+You have the Hedge Magic skill, starting at POW + CHA + 20%.
+You start knowing 1d4 + 1 Hedge Magic spells.

-Your career is probably Magician, Official, Physician, or Scholar.
+Your career is probably Crafter, Magician, Official, Physician, or Scholar.

 Roll on the table below if you’re a member of House Furrowbrook.